 To apply, please submit: a proposal, your resume or CV, exhibition design using the Window Gallery map below, exhibition budget draft, 5 images, and an image list.

 Details of materials for applications:

-- Proposal, one page long in PDF format, that outlines your intent for an exhibition in the Window Gallery.
+- Proposal: one page long in PDF format, that outlines your intent for an exhibition in the Window Gallery.
 Maximum of 800 words.
-Please include your preference, for an opening date for an exhibition in 2020: May 2020, July 2020, September 2020, November 2020.
 Each exhibition is scheduled to run for approximately 2 months.
-Typically UrbanGlass hosts an opening reception on the opening week of the show.
+UrbanGlass typically hosts an opening reception on the opening week of the show.

-Artists who have shown in the Window Gallery previous to 2017, can apply for this opportunity with new work.
+Artists who have shown in the Window Gallery prior to 2018, can apply for this opportunity with new work.

-Artists will receive a stipend of $500 to use for all supplies needed, including hardware, to install artwork in the space.
-Artists are responsible for both installation and de-installation of Window Gallery exhibitions.
-This includes wall repair during de-installation, i.e., patching and sanding of any holes or blemishes created by the artist.
-If you need assistance in installing or de-installing the work, please consider including the expense of an art handler in your exhibition budget draft.
-Because the gallery staff is so small, they are unable to dedicate time to assist in this part of the process.
+Artists will receive a stipend of $500 to use for all supplies needed, including hardware to install artwork in the space.
+Artists are responsible for both installation and deinstallation of Window Gallery exhibitions.
+This includes wall repair during deinstallation, i.e., patching and sanding of any holes or blemishes created by the artist.
+If you need assistance in installing or uninstalling the work, please consider including the expense of an art handler in your exhibition budget draft.
+As the gallery staff is small, they are unable to dedicate time to assist in this part of the process.

 Artists whose exhibitions are selected for this opportunity are asked to provide the following 3 months prior to the opening of their show in the space: 3-4 images of works in the show, a brief artist bio, exhibition essay (max 800 words), and a final budget draft.
 1 month prior to the exhibition opening, artists submit a completed loan agreement and title list (with insurance values).